MiquelMarinoEspinosa/Racing-Car-Katas/HtmlTextConverter .md

         - The `coverage` has increased up to `100%`
 - Extract `fopen` in an `private method` at the `HtmlTextConverter` class
 - Extract `fgets` system call into a private method at the `HtmlTextConverter` class
+- Create a `fake class` and test the empty file case

 ### Conclusions